River Lod, West Sussex

 The River Lod is a short river draining about 52 km2 of north west Sussex.
-The source is on Marley Heights near Haslemere, about 140 m above sea level.
-From here it flows west past Linchmere, then south to Furnace Pond, where iron cannon were cast during the English Civil War.
+The main source is on the Greensand Ridge at Marley Heights near Haslemere, about 140 m above sea level.
+From here it flows west past Lynchmere, then south to Furnace Pond, where iron cannon were cast during the English Civil War.
 It then turns south east, flowing south of Fernhurst to Lickfold and Lurgashall where it formerly powered Lurgashall Mill, now moved to the Weald and Downland Open Air Museum.
 From Mill Farm it heads south between high banks, which it only overflows after the heaviest of rainfalls, passing between the hills of Lodsworth and River to Halfway Bridge on the A272 road then joining the River Rother at Lods Bridge.

 North Park Furnace

-Iron was produced by a blast furnace on the boundary of Fernhurst and Linchmere parishes.
+Iron was produced by a blast furnace on the boundary of Fernhurst and Lynchmere parishes.
 Water to power the bellows was provided by an artificial lake covering about 2.5 ha created by a dam on the river.
 There was also a higher pond 400 m north-west of the furnace to provide a reserve supply as continuity of production is vital for a blast furnace.

 Lurgashall Mill

 Another artificial lake between Lurgashall and Lodsworth supplied water to power Lurgashall Mill, producing flour.
-The mill is now operated at the Weald and Downland Open Air Museum.
+The mill is now operated at the Weald and Downland Open Air Museum at Singleton, also in West Sussex.